 Discussion

 Rabies remains a public health problem therefore it needs to be considered in order to eliminate the spread of rabies.
-The aim of this study was to find out the public health veterinary services towards rabies that available and if they are available are they useful and are the people make use of them.
+The aim of this study was to find out the public health veterinary services towards rabies available and if they are available, are they useful and are the people make use of them.
 Studies indicate the public health services being offered and how useful they were.
-Studies shows that dog’s owner are ignorant because the studies stated that about 50% of dog’s owner know about rabies and some of them have experience confirmed rabies cases among their dog however the seemed to be careless about the danger of rabies.
-Even though the services are available community people are not using the services and services providers are mostly only available for campaigns.
+Studies shows that dog’s owner are ignorant because the studies stated that about 50% of dog’s owner know about rabies and some of them have experience confirmed rabies cases among their dog however they seemed to be careless about the danger of rabies.
+Even though the services are available, community people are not using the services and services providers are mostly only available for campaigns.
 The studies show that the purpose of keeping dogs is for safety by protecting their houses or business premises.

 A finding indicates that children aged less than 10 years were the affected. this can be explained by the fact that children tend to be curious and have inadequate knowledge about dog behavior, although overall we found more men (51.2 5%) to be bitten by dogs than women, with age were observed a consistent progressive, similar trend was reported in studies in Nigeria and South Africa it might be due to increased dog ownership or outdoor activities.
-A well-coordinated effort at Public education, mass dog vaccination and strategic deployment of PEP should lead early elimination of rabies.
-Some dogs are poorly fed and are forced to move around and searched for food in the neighbor.
+A well-coordinated effort at public education, mass dog vaccination and strategic deployment of PEP should lead early elimination of rabies.
+Some dogs are poorly fed and are forced to move around and searched for food in the neighborhood.
 The dog’s owners know about the vaccination against rabies but do not take their dogs to veterinary clinics for rabies vaccination which is indicative of the low rabies vaccination

-coverage and is to be said they prefer traditional treatment which is not effectives, people and dos end up dying.
+coverage and is to be said they prefer traditional treatment which is not effectives, people and dogs end up dying.
 From 2015- 2017 vaccination campaign were active and was financed to make sure outreach point were reached for both vaccine and educational health.

-Most of the study indicate available of vaccine as the most effective way of eliminating rabies and educational program and campaign are mostly done when they start doing outreach points for vaccine, county such as Ghana indicated that health promotion and campaign was the main target in year 2015-2017 in order to fight against rabies virus, therefore it was easy for them to know what are the contributing factors and it was founded that dog’s owner are ignorant and some never heard about rabies before.
+Most of the study indicate availability of vaccine as the most effective way of eliminating rabies and educational program and campaign are mostly done when they start doing outreach points for vaccine, county such as Ghana indicated that health promotion and campaign was the main target in year 2015-2017 in order to fight against rabies virus, therefore it was easy for them to know what are the contributing factors and it was founded that dog’s owner are ignorant and some never heard about rabies before.

 Conclusion and Recommendation

-In conclusion local vaccination campaign should make an effort to eliminate the spread of rabies between dogs and human, dog to dogs.
+In conclusion, local vaccination campaign should make an effort to eliminate the spread of rabies between dogs and human, dog to dogs.
 Most of the studies find out that knowledge, attitude and practice toward rabies are the most that are contributing to rabies.
 It’s also included that most of the dog’s owners only keep dogs for protection and do not really mind about taking them for vaccine it’s indicated that about 46 % of the dogs do not get vaccine.
-Awareness campaign and educational programs should focus more on providing the right and updated information in order to reduce the spread of rabies in human and dogs.
+Awareness campaign and educational programs should focus more on providing the right and updated information in order to reduce the spread of rabies in humans and dogs.
 In a view of the Public Health importance of rabies, the government, NGOs and community people need to put more effort on the prevention and controlling rabies by making sure dogs are vaccinated against rabies, dog’s owners are given all the information on rabies so that they can help meet the government halfway on